rukshn/rukshn/README.md

 Welcome to my GitHub profile ✨

 I'm Rukshan, currently following my MSc in Health Informatics or so I've been told.
-Even though I have been working on a COVID-19 ICU for the past few months.

-I have no idea when I will return to my MSc 🙅‍♂️

 Meanwhile I'm working on HyperTables an open-source project to create a UI for databases to easily perfom CURD actions inspired by AirTable and Excel.